kennych418/kennych418.github.io/index.md

 1. Hardware: This project includes a relatively small custom PCB and 3D printed frame.
 2. Sensor Calibration: IR emitters and receivers are calibrated to gather distance and direction values as soon as the hardware arrives.
 3. BLE Synchronization: Since we intend to have independent “equal” nodes, we worked out synchronization between beacons without a predefined master node.
-4. IMU Dead Reckoning Localization: We implemented a version of IMU dead reckoning using a *ALEX INSERT INFO*.
+4. Distance Estimating Neural Network: We implemented a neural network through TensorflowLite to .
 5. Data Fusion: We use data from sensor distances and the onboard IMU to calculate relative locations of the nodes.

 ### V. Goals and Deliverables